mnot/I-D/json-home/draft.md

   the Accept-Ranges HTTP response header {{RFC7233}}.
 * Specification: [this document]

-Content MUST be an array of strings, containing HTTP range-specifiers.
+Content MUST be an array of strings, containing HTTP range-specifiers (typically, "bytes").

 ## accept-prefer